Simon-Will/DependencyBasedSemantics/README.md

-The algorithm presented in this module takes sentences, extracts their meaning and is both capable of asssigning a truth value to statements and answer questions based on the extracted knowledge.
+The algorithm presented in this module takes already parsed sentences, extracts their meaning and returns a logical expression representing the given sentence.
+During this process, a depedencygraph is created out of the given sentence and each node is assigned a unique lambda expression representing its meaning.
+Then these expression are merged using functional application and returned to the user.
-In order to achieve this a RBG-model is trained on the TIGER-corpus and then used to annotate any sentence given by the user of the algorithm.
-These annotated sentences are then further processed in various steps to extract their meaning and store it as a lambda expression.
-This meaning can be accessed and used to answer a question related to that knowledge.
+This complete expression can be accessed and later used to assign a truth value to an other sentence related to that extracted knowledge.
+This function is represented by our testsuit.
-In Addition, each script has a complete test module to check its functionality.
-Every test has the name of the corresponding module in its own name.
-Keeping module structure is recommended in order to avoid dependency errors.

 ###Requirements